Künstlerhaus Bethanien

 Beginning wherever you wish, tell even us

-How to puncture the sky and hear the stones sing is the first chapter of a three-part exhibition series.
-This part has been organized like a redolent experience in three layers: top/middle/base.
-The artist’s novel is presented as an experiment here at Künstlerhaus Bethanien with a prelude of spatial, sonic and literary works.
-They parallel the microhistories, fragments and poetics that will culminate in an experimental novel that Areez Katki has been crafting for the past six years.
+How to puncture the sky and hear the stones sing is the first chapter in a three-part exhibition series.
+This first stage is structured like a multi-layered, atmospheric experience: Top/Center/Bottom.
+Areez Katki’s artist’s novel is presented here at Künstlerhaus Bethanien as an experiment, in the form of a prologue of works that manifest themselves in space, sound and text.
+The works reflect the micro-stories, fragments and poetic traces from which Areez Katki has been developing an experimental novel project for six years.

 ما أفعله يشبه التطريز؛